dakadkart/xyz-documentation/docs/cli/topics/index.md

 !!! tip "HERE CLI on GitHub"
     [HERE CLI is Open Source](https://github.com/heremaps/here-cli), where developers like yourself can contribute new functionality and features.

-In this section, we'll quickly introduce you to the HERE CLI, how to install it and how to make the most of it while working on your project.
-There are many more tips in the [CLI tutorial](https://developer.here.com/tutorials/using-the-xyz-cli/).
+In this section, we will quickly introduce you to the HERE CLI, how to install it and how to make the most of it while working on your project.
+There are many more tips in the [CLI Tutorial](https://developer.here.com/tutorials/using-the-xyz-cli/).s

 ## Introduction